API documentation

 }

-Important: Keep your token secure and never expose it in public repositories or client-side code.
+Note: Keep your access token secure and never expose it in public code repositories.

 Using Your Token#